LearnersGuild/learnathon/README.md

 ## Pre-Requirements

-Before you can start the Learnathon, you'll need three things:
+Before you can start the Enrollment Game, you'll need three things:

 1. A [GitHub account](https://github.com/join)
 2. Basic knowledge of HTML, CSS, and JavaScript